0xflair/contracts-typescript/README.md

 ## Development

-This repository is equiped with [Storybook](https://storybook.js.org/) for ease of development and manual testing.
+This repository is equipped with [Storybook](https://storybook.js.org/) for ease of development and manual testing.

 1. Clone this repo: